am-team/cyclone_lariat/README.md

 Idea about X-Request-Id you can see at [StackOverflow](https://stackoverflow.com/questions/25433258/what-is-the-x-request-id-http-header).

-As you see, type has prefix `event_` in cyclone lariat you has two kinds of messages - `Messages::V1::Event` and `Messages::V1::Command`.
+As you see, type has prefix 'event_' in cyclone lariat you has two kinds of messages - _Messages::V1::Event_ and _Messages::V1::Command_.

 If you want log all your messages you can use extended scheme - version 2:
 ```json